 Increasing population and rising food demand puts India’s food security under threat.
 Whereas, degraded land reduces the productivity of the land and releases soil carbon and nitrous oxide into the atmosphere, making one of the most important contributors to climate change.

-Therefore, it is become important to restore the land to ensure the food security in India and fight climate change.
+Therefore, it is become important to restore the land to ensure the food security in India and fight against climate change.

 Major part of India is mostly affected by the water and wind erosion.
 Whereas the Rajasthan is the most affected state in India followed by Uttar Pradesh, Madhya Pradesh and Maharashtra.